ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 * On a **bandwidth** increase or decrease - the bandwidth is re-calculated at an interval of 2 seconds.
 * On a **resize** of the player.
 For example, when a viewer goes fullscreen and has sufficient bandwidth, the player might serve an HD version of the video.

-A dynamic streaming switch is unobtrusive.
+Unlike with :ref:`httpstreaming`, a dynamic streaming switch is unobtrusive.
 There'll be no re-buffering or audible/visible hickup.
 It does take a few seconds for a switch to occur in response to a bandwidth change / player resize, since the server has to wait for a *keyframe* to do a smooth switch and the player always has a few seconds of the old stream in its buffer.
 To keep stream switches fast, make sure your videos are encoded with a small (2 to 4 seconds) keyframe interval.

 .. note::